pmusachio/pmusachio/README.md

 Hi there!

-I am a Data Scientist with a degree in Big Data and Analytical Intelligence, I work focused on solving problems and prioritizing fast delivery to build solutions that improve products and services.
+I am a Data Scientist with a degree in Big Data and Analytical Intelligence, work focused on solving problems and prioritizing fast delivery to build solutions that improve products and services.
 I believe that my 13 years of experience in the Automotive Industry contribute to innovative ideas and different thoughts!

 I currently dedicate my studies to Data Science | Statistics, and I created this portfolio with the aim of demonstrating the development of my skills.